malware4n6/cxd/README.rst

 Usage
 =====

-#.
-Optional.
+0. Optional.
 Define a coloration scheme (read src/cxd/sample_colors_ranges.txt if you need an example)

-Columns are under the format 'start,length[,color]'
+Columns are under the format "start,length[,color]":

    * start and length must be decimal or hexadecimal integers
    * if provided, color must be in "black red green yellow blue magenta cyan white light_grey dark_grey light_red light_green light_yellow light_blue light_magenta light_cyan".
-   These colors are the ones defined in https://pypi.org/project/termcolor/
+   These colors are defined here: https://pypi.org/project/termcolor/

-#.
-Use ``cxd``:
+1. Use ``cxd``:

 ..  code-block:: sh

     cxd -d path/to/binary/file -c src/cxd/sample_colors_ranges.txt

-#.
-If you want to integrate ``cxd`` in your Python code:
+Or if you want to integrate ``cxd`` in your Python code:

 ..  code-block:: python